transcoinme/apidocs/source/index.html.md

 | 3 | success        | Transaction successful (received confirmation, money sent)           |   |
 | 4 | failed         | Transaction canceled                                                 |   |

 Each web hook has a signature in the header.
-See section 'Signature creation'.
+See the [Signature creation](#signature-creation) section.